 A critical aspect of mezz debt is that all of these providers allow their loan to be subordinate to the traditional lenders loan, the senior debt.
 This means that in the case of default, the traditional lender gets every penny of their money paid back before the mezz debt lender receives anything.
 Obviously, this puts the mezz debt lender in a riskier position than the traditional lender, hence the higher interest rate, but they are still guaranteed payback before any equity is returned.

 Local governments accustomed to offering grants to encourage redevelopment of key properties may want to consider a role as a mezz debt lender for redevelopment projects.
 There is additional underwriting and servicing of the loan to manage, but the need for mezz debt is so great with traditional lenders having tightened their underwriting standards, a mezz debt loan from the local government may be the piece that makes the project viable.
 Municipalities with significant building stock available to redevelop may want to consider setting up a mezz debt fund to encourage redevelopment.

-The Development Finance Initiative at the School of Government has helped communities across the state evaluate options for local government involvement in financing redevelopment projects.
+In addition, the Development Finance Initiative (DFI) at the School of Government assists communities across the state with evaluating options for local governments to provide mezzanine financing for redevelopment projects.

 Christy Raulli is Senior Analyst with the Development Finance Initiative at the UNC School of Government.